Kixunil/security_writings/umbrel_vulnerabilities.md

 I'm going to attempt to describe what kind of known serious vulnerability Umbrel has today:

 **If for any reason an attacker gains access to your NETWORK, then FULL CONTROL of your Umbrel is possible**

+This is possible because Umbrel uses a default password that doesn't change.

 In other words, the attacker might do these things: